 Concerns have been raised in a number of letters of representation regarding the impacts associated with additional traffic movements from the site, particularly in terms of noise and dust.
 The indicated traffic movements for the specified operators would average c11 return trips a day, primarily cars and small vans.
 If the proposed units were fully occupied, this would scale up to 25-35 movements per day.
 Whilst this would be likely to represent an increase on the current low key use of the site, it is lower than the stated vehicle movements associated with a vinery in full production.
-Taking into account this former use of the site, the size and nature of the vehicles specified and the restricted hours of operation.
+Taking into account this former use of the site, the size and nature of the vehicles specified and the restricted hours of operation, the traffic created would be unlikely to result in significant nuisance generation.
 It is however recommended that the decision be conditioned to limit the size of vehicle permitted on the site (Condition 17).